whaleen/geoff/test.md

 permalink: gnarly-spatula

 ---
 This is a test page.
-THis is some example text.
+This is some example text.

 The URL can be edited.

 If you put **'gnarly-spatula'** in the URL field this page will become viewable at http://gwhiting.com/gnarly-spatula

 Let's link to another page in the website.
-How about the [contact page](#).
+How about the [contact page](#)?

 Here is an image: